skip to Main Content

 Miss Belva has been working with children for 20 years.
 She spent 12 years as a private nanny specializing in children aged 0-5yrs.
 During the latter portion of that time, she studied at VCC to get her Early Childhood Education certificate.
 In 2010 Miss Belva accepted her first preschool teaching job at a traditional Montessori school.
 She worked there for 4 years before shifting directions into outdoor education.

-Along with being the Director of Muddy Boot Prints, Miss Belva is the chair of the Earthand Gleaners Society Non-Profit Board, the SAP Non-Profit Board (that oversees the Saplings Independent Nature School) and the OELA Non-Profit Board.
+Along with being the Director of Muddy Boot Prints, Miss Belva is the chair of the SAP Non-Profit Board (that oversees the Saplings Independent Nature School) and the OELA Non-Profit Board.
+The OELA is a non-profit dedicated to supporting outdoor educators in British Columbia as well as supporting getting outdoor education licensed in BC.
 Belva routinely offers presentations and workshops about outdoor education to local colleges and universities throughout the year.
-Belva is also the Child and Nature Advisory Committee that is a working committee through Island Health that is working towards getting outdoor education licensed in British Columbia.
+Belva has been an active community member working towards getting outdoor education licensed in British Columbia since 2016.
+The progress is slow and steady!

 When Belva isn’t teaching, presenting or doing admin work, she can be found with her fingers in the dirt of one of her many garden beds, or wrestling with her hand spun and hand dyed wool that she loves to create.